 Add IVR Functions to Your Phone System with XMedius

-XMedius CX-E brings top notch IVR functionality to your existing IT infrastructure.
-Not only are several powerful applications available (such as NotifyXpress and the TeamQ informal call center solution), but it empowers your staff to write custom IVR applications to suit your business needs.
+XM Connect (formerly known as CX-E) brings top notch IVR functionality to your existing IT infrastructure.
+Not only are several powerful applications available (such as Notification and the TeamQ informal call center solution), but it empowers your staff to write custom IVR applications to suit your business needs.
 It can run programs written in any language in the Microsoft Visual Studio.

-Reach out to our team to learn more about what CX-E can do to streamline your operations, empower employees, and improve customer satisfaction.
+Reach out to our team to learn more about what XM Connect can do to streamline your operations, empower employees, and improve customer satisfaction.